 - Primer meant for outdoors.
 I used this gray primer because I was planning to paint a deep dark color.
 You can use a white primer if you plan on painting a light color.

 - Exterior grade paint.
-Be sure to get a good quality paint that will last and be durable through all the seasons.
+Be sure to get good quality paint that will last and be durable through all the seasons.
 I definitely don’t want the deep teal fading because that would not look good!

 - I used Behr Marquee “Walk Me Home” for the main color